kdukoelho/todo-api/README.md

 - JSON Web Token (JWT);
 - Lombok.

-## Setting up
+## 🚀 Setting up
+### Prerequisites
-First, you need to install MySQL and open a connection at port 3306 on your localhost, if everything works fines, the application will create a database called "todo-application".
+1. You need to install MySQL and open a connection at port 3306 on your localhost, if everything works fines, the application will create a database called "todo-application";
+2. Maven as path variable, or you can run the application directly on IDE.

+### Cloning
 1. Clone this repository on your machine:
 ```bash
 git clone https://github.com/kdukoelho/todo-application-api